MailTape/MailTape/src/content/episodes/2025-10-25-the_sorcerers.md

 track7_title: Tasmin – The Bride Dance
 track7_color: trippy
 track7_link: https://sounds.mailta.pe/595/track7.mp3
+description: This morning, MailTape offers you the soundtrack of a thrilling film that could take place somewhere in East Africa, like an Ethiopian Tarantino, with real contemplative shots, incredible action scenes, languid moments...
+An adventure in 7 chapters, a fabulous journey between gems of a futuristic past and resolutely modern sounds, which draw from varied influences!
 episode_URL: https://mailta.pe/595/The-Sorcerers/
 ---
 This morning, MailTape offers you the soundtrack of a thrilling film that could take place somewhere in East Africa, like an Ethiopian Tarantino, with real contemplative shots, incredible action scenes, languid moments...
 An adventure in 7 chapters, a fabulous journey between gems of a futuristic past and resolutely modern sounds, which draw from varied influences!